EspiraMarvin/EspiraMarvin/README.md

 ## I'm a Developer and an Entrepreneur in the making!

 - 🔭 I am the creator of [kscore](https://kscore.netlify.app)⚽
-- 🌱 I’m currently developing apps in Django, Laravel, Vue.js & React with some splash of Devops😊
+- 🌱 I’m currently developing apps in Vue.js, React, Django, Laravel with some splash of Devops😊
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects and Personal too.
 - ⚡ Fun fact: I'm an EA sports guru.

 ### Languages and Tools:
 - VUE.JS, REACT.JS
-- LARAVEL, EXRESS.JS, DJANGO, FIREBASE
+- LARAVEL, EXRESS.JS, DJANGO
+- REST API, GRAPHQL, DEVOPS
+- MySQL, POSTGRESQL, MONGODB, FIREBASE
-- JAVASCRIPT, PYTHON, PHP, CSS, SASS, HTML5
+- JAVASCRIPT, PYTHON, PHP, CSS, SASS, HTML5.

-- REST, GRAPHQL, DEVOPS.
+💻 CROSS-PLATFORM DEVELOPER 💻

 <br />